-The Buderim Foundation Fund, raised purely through donations and fund raising activities, reached the $2 million mark at the beginning of 2020.
+The Buderim Foundation Fund, raised purely through donations, bequests and fundraising activities, reached the $2 million mark at the beginning of 2020.
 This money is invested and the interest gained provides community grants to the 4556 postcode area.

 In early 2021, philanthropists Nola and Roy Thompson donated $5 million to the Foundation and the Buderim Foundation Thompson Fund was established.
 The interest gained from this Fund provides grants to people in necessitous circumstances throughout the wider Sunshine Coast region.